Akossy/Goldcoast/README.md

 # Goldcoast
 Football is boring
 Just checking this is working
+Branching is not that hard